cs-au-dk/TIP/README.md

 ### IntelliJ IDEA

-- Install the Scala and the SBT plugins in IntelliJ.
+- Install the Scala plugin in IntelliJ.
+(Follow the instructions on [how to install IntelliJ plugins](https://www.jetbrains.com/help/idea/installing-updating-and-uninstalling-repository-plugins.html), search for "Scala" in the plugins menu.)
-- Clone this repository (File -> New -> Project from Version Control -> GitHub).
-  Choose the directory name `tip`. (**If you use another directory name, then the next step may fail!**)
-- IntelliJ should then detect an SBT project.
-Click 'Import SBT project' and follow the instructions.
-  (If this is your first Scala project, you will need to setup the Scala SDK.)
+- Open a terminal, navigate to the directory where you want to store the TIP project.
+- Run `git clone https://github.com/cs-au-dk/TIP.git tip`
+- In IntelliJ, click File -> New -> Project from Existing Sources..., choose your new 'tip' directory, click OK, choose 'Import project from external model', then 'sbt' and 'Next'.
+- Select a 'Project JDK' (1.8 or newer), and make sure 'builds' is enabled under 'sbt shell", 'use for' before clicking 'Finish'.
+- In the IntelliJ Project overview, move the contents of 'ideafiles' into '.idea', overwriting the existing files.
+- Now reload the project by clicking File -> Invalidate Caches / Restart... -> Just Restart.
+(Yes, this step is necessary, because of a bug in IntelliJ.)
 - Right-click on `Tip.scala` in `src/tip`, then select "Run 'Tip'".
 To supply arguments, use Run... -> Edit Configurations in the Run menu.

-If you clone the repository using git instead of IntelliJ, you will need to import the project from the SBT model (File -> New -> Project from Existing Sources).
-Since the `.idea` folder is then regenerated from scrach, in order to keep the inspection profiles you need to checkout the `.idea/inspectionProfiles` folder and the `.idea/codeStyles` folder from the original repo, leaving the other generated folders untouched.

 #### IntelliJ Scala bugs

 **Important: if you experience spurious type errors reported by IntelliJ for code involving Scala implicits, try disabling type-aware highlighting**